Shelby Mustang: 2012 Shelby GT350

 After being revealed at Barrett Jackson in 2010 as a celebration of the original Shelby GT350's 45th anniversary, the 2012 GT350 had its world debut at the 2011 Chicago Auto Show.

 A convertible version was offered for 2012, the first convertible GT350 since 1970.
-The extensive body kit upgrades included a revised front fascia, side rockers with brake ducts, rear bumper, decklid, new taillights and custom Shelby GT350 badges.
+The body kit upgrades included a revised front fascia, side rockers with brake ducts, rear bumper, decklid, new taillights and custom Shelby GT350 badges.
 The serialized dash plate with individual numbering for each GT350 produced was also included.
 The 2012 Shelby GT350 delivers the same performance numbers as the 2011 model, retaining the same combined engine and transmission options.
 The 2012 GT350 now included a new upgraded suspension system designed by Shelby to give the Mustang reduced body roll and better customization to create custom track setups.
 Custom Baer brake rotors and 6-piston brakes were also included in the package.
-The 2011 Ford Shelby Mustang GT350 was previously offered only in Performance White with Guardsman Blue Le Mans racing stripes running the length of the vehicle, but the 2012 model year saw two new colors in Race Red with White Le Mans stripes and Kona Blue with White Le Mans stripes.
+The 2011 Shelby GT350 was previously offered only in Performance White with Guardsman Blue Le Mans racing stripes running the length of the vehicle, but the 2012 model year saw two new colors in Race Red with White Le Mans stripes and Kona Blue with White Le Mans stripes.
 These paint schemes are unique because they are not factory paint jobs from Ford.